 If you’re concerned about something happening at AUT or in wider NZ society that might affect you and your peers (maybe your bus fee just increased and you think it’s too expensive), these are the people to talk to.

 The students at AUT are represented by a Student Representatives Council (SRC), comprised of approximately 19 students, elected each year to direct the operations of the student’s association.
-The SRC is a student led body, tasked with representing the views and needs of AUT students, if you feel and need is not being addressed, or you would like to apply for a vacant position please contact the relevant officer or the President/Vice President.
+The SRC is a student led body, tasked with representing the views and needs of AUT students.

 President – Sisifa Lui